 - Slowly pour ¼ cup of ice water into the dough with the mixer on low (or food processor on low).
 Mix just until dough starts to stick together when pinched (about 20 seconds).
 You do not want your dough to be in a ball.
 If needed, add more water.

-- Refrigerate for at least 30 - 60 minutes or overnight.
+- Refrigerate for at least an hour..

-- Line the crust with foil or parchment paper, and fill it with pie weights or dried beans.
-Bake for 20 minutes, then remove it from the oven, and remove foil or parchment with the weights or beans.
+- Bake for 20 minutes, then remove from the oven, and remove parchment with the weights or beans.
 Return the crust to the oven for 10 to 20 more minutes, until it's golden brown.
 (If the edges of the crust start to get too brown, cover them with pieces of aluminum foil.
-Remove the crust from the oven and cool completely.

 Assembly

 - Once pie crust has cooled completely, fill with chocolate-coconut filling.
 Top with whipped cream and spread evenly.
-Sprinkle with toasted coconut.
-Keep refrigerated until ready to serve.
+Sprinkle with toasted coconut and chocolate shavings.

 Notes

-*Pie Dough can be made and kept refrigerated up to 3 days or kept in the freezer for up to 6 months.
+*Pie Dough can be made and kept refrigerated up to 3 days or kept in the freezer for up to 3 months.

-*The pre-baked pie crust can be kept wrapped in the freezer for up to 1 month. *You can make the cream filling up to 3 days in advance.
-The pie will keep for 3-4 days wrapped in the refrigerator.
+*The pre-baked pie crust can be kept wrapped in the freezer for up to 1 month.

 Nutrition Information: